jerrodq2/freelancing-website-practice-project/README.md

 * **seeds** - Used by knex to populate the database via scripts
 * **src** - This is the back end code, knex options, models, helper files, etc.
 * **test** - This is the test directory, meant to mirror the main directory and the applicable folders, so it has a sub src and public directory
+* **info** - This is only used for information purposes.
+Gives a more detailed explanations about the db, tables, and npm modules used in this project, for understanding and a refresher incase I or anyone else needs it

 ## Testing